bmeck/I-D/javascript-mjs/draft.md

 --- abstract

-This document proposes updates to the EcmaScript media types, superseding the existing registrations for "application/javascript" and "text/javascript" by adding an additional extension and removing usage warnings.
-This document updates {{RFC4329}}.
+This document proposes updates to the  media types, superseding the existing registrations for "application/javascript" and "text/javascript" by adding an additional extension and removing usage warnings.
+This document updates RFC4329, "Scripting Media Types".

 --- note_Note_to_Readers